Finding Materialized Models for Model Reuse: The Proposed MMQ

-To be more specific, we predict each sample $x_l$ using $M_{s_i}$ {to get the hidden representation vector $Z = (z_1, ..., z_n)$ from the final layer.
-Next, $Z$ is further normalized by the extended softmax function to get the final soft label $x^i_l$ as follows: }
+Specifically, without any training, we predict each sample $x_l$ using $M_{i}$ to get the hidden representation vector $Z = (z_1, ..., z_n)$ from the final layer.
+Next, $Z$ is further normalized by the extended softmax function to get the soft label $x^i_l$ below:

-{ Note that, a soft label is a vector that denotes the probability distribution over classes.
-In other words, the source model gives a possible "label" for each sample in the target dataset.
-The dimensionality of the soft label is only related to the source model from which it is generated.
-Each dimension of soft labels corresponds a class of the source model.
-For example, a source model trained to identify dogs and cats generates 2-dimensional soft labels.
-It may generate a {soft label $(0.9, 0.1)$} for a sample (e.g., a tiger picture), meaning that the tiger picture is 90\% possibility of being a cat and 10\% possibility of being a dog.
-Another source model trained to identify traffic lights generates 3-dimensional soft labels, where three dimensions denote different colors, respectively. {It may generate a soft label $(0.3, 0.5, 0.2)$ for the same sample.
-As a result, soft labels generated for the same sample by the above two source models are completely different, both in terms of the number of dimensions and the meaning of each dimension.
-To sum up,} it is difficult to develop a ML model with soft labels as input to predict the target label, as the training dataset cannot be constructed.}
+$T$ is a parameter in the extended softmax function.
+Note that, the probability vector is called soft label since it is the vector that denotes the probability distribution over classes.
+In other words, the materialized model gives a possible "label" for each sample in the target dataset.
+For example, consider a materialized model trained to identify dogs and cats.
+If we directly apply it to the target dataset, it may generate a soft label (0.9, 0.1) for a tiger picture, and a soft label (0.49, 0.51) for an airplane picture.
+The first soft label indicates that the tiger picture is 90\% possibility of being a cat and 10\% possibility of being a dog, while the second soft label means that the airplane picture is 49\% possibility of being a cat and 51\% possibility of being a dog.

-{ In addition, $T$ is a parameter in the extended softmax function.
 The extended softmax function becomes the normal softmax function when the parameter $T$ is set to 1.
-The larger the $T$ is, the smaller the difference among probabilities will be, i.e., a larger $T$ makes a softer probability distribution over classes~\cite{DBLP:journals/corr/HintonVD15}.
-For example, when $T$ is set to 1, the soft label for a sample is {$(0.09, 0.83, 0.08)$}; and when $T$ is set to 5, the soft label is {$(0.29, 0.44, 0.27)$}.
-We use the extended softmax function rather than the normal softmax function because a softer probability distribution from $T$ larger than 1 produces better selection results, as confirmed in Section 5.2.5.}
+The larger the $T$ is, the smaller the difference among probabilities will be, i.e., a larger $T$ makes a softer probability distribution over classes~\cite{DBLP:conf/cvpr/YuanTLWF20}.
+For instance, when $T$ is set to 1, the soft label for a sample is {$(0.09, 0.83, 0.08)$}; and when $T$ is set to 5, the soft label is {$(0.29, 0.44, 0.27)$}.
+We use the extended softmax function rather than the normal softmax function because a softer probability distribution from $T$ larger than 1 produces better measurement results of target-related knowledge, as confirmed in Section~\ref{ImpactofT}.